ashkkumar/Uno/README.md

 - Wild Draw Two: Allows the current player to choose a new colour for the discard pile and forces the next player to draw two cards and skip their turn.
+- Flip: The cards in the Discard Pile, Draw Pile, and everyone's hands, are flipped from the current (Dark or Light) side to the opposite.
+The game continues based on which side it is flipped on.
+This card may be played on a matching colour or another Flip card.
+- Draw Five: The next player must draw five cards and miss their turn.
+This card is played on Dark Side.
+- Skip Everyone: All players are "skipped" and the play goes back to whoever played the Skip Everyone card.
+This card is played on Dark Side.